Bertram Ramsay: Legacy

 A statue of Ramsay was erected in November 2000 at Dover Castle, close to where he had planned the Dunkirk evacuation.
 His name also appears on the Colchester Royal Grammar School war memorial and a portrait hangs in the school.
 A secondary school in Middlesbrough was named in his honour, but has since been renamed at least twice.

 In February 2020, the Scottish Borders Council announced plans to build a museum at the family home of Admiral Ramsay.
 "A former garden store will be converted at Bughtrig House in Coldstream to create the museum in his honour," BBC News reported.

 Admiral Ramsay's legacy has been remembered by the Royal Navy; they have used his name for the Apprenticeship Centre at HMS Collingwood in Fareham, the Ramsay Building which was opened by his son in March 2012.

-In film and fiction

-His involvement in the Dunkirk evacuation and the D-Day landings has led to several appearances as a character in film and television drama – in Dunkirk (1958, played by Nicholas Hannen), The Longest Day (1962, played by John Robinson), Churchill and the Generals (1979, played by Noel Johnson), Dunkirk (2004, played by Richard Bremmer), Ike: Countdown to D-Day (2004, played by Kevin J. Wilson), Churchill (played by George Anton) and Darkest Hour (2017, played by David Bamber).